Does Ovide (malathion) cause side effects?

 Ovide (malathion) is a pesticide used to kill head lice (Pediculus humanus capitis).
 It kills head lice and lice eggs by blocking the activity of enzymes (cholinesterase) that breaks-down and inactivates acetylcholine (a neurotransmitter) in head lice.
 Common side effects of Ovide include skin irritation, scalp irritation, and mild conjunctivitis from accidental eye contact.
 Serious side effects of Ovide include chemical burn (second degree burn).
 Ovide is flammable.
 Ovide has not been adequately evaluated in pregnant women.
 It is unknown if Ovide is excreted in breast milk.

 Lice & Nits: How to Get Rid of Head Lice

 Learn how to get rid of head lice.
-Head lice attach themselves to the scalp and feed off of human blood.
-Discover head lice...
+Lice attach themselves to the scalp and feed off of human blood.
+Discover head lice symptoms...

 Picture of Head Lice

 Head lice.
 This shows numerous lice as well as their grayish-white egg capsules (nits) stuck firmly on the hairs in a child.

 Body Lice.
 The dark mass in the abdomen of this female body louse is ingested blood, showing she has been feeding on her human...

 Lice and fleas are small wingless insects.
 Lice are parasites that can crawl and infest the human skin and scalp.
 Although they can bite people, fleas are parasites that mainly feed on non-human hosts and can jump from one host to another.
 Lice infestations and fleabites are treatable and typically do not cause long-term problems with proper treatments for home, people, and pets.